 So let’s cut to the chase.
 Learning how to build a website free is actually pretty simple.
 But if you want your own unique domain name (URL address), then you’ll have to pay for this.
 However, the cost for this is pretty low and will be an integral part of your business growth.

-So in this post, I’ll be covering the following ways to build a website free:
+So in this post, I’ll be covering the following steps to quickly build a website for free:

 - Step 1: Choose A Platform